viromelab/TRACESPipeLite/README.md

 FIL-DB-<virus_name>.mfa
 Composition-<virus_name>.pdf
 ```
-and the whole FASTA database as
+The composition virus PDF will provide information if a genome contains unusual characteristics (higher or lower number of bases, external chars, or different GC content).
+The whole FASTA database will be available as
 ```
 VDB.mfa
 ```